Realist Review Submission Guidelines

 What We Don’t Want:

 - Academic Papers: The writing published by the Realist Review is intended for an informed but non-academic audience.
-This means writers should, at all costs, avoid the use of obscure phrases or excessively lengthy sentences.
+This means writers should avoid the use of obscure phrases or excessively lengthy sentences.

 - Pure Memoir: Personal nonfiction is accepted on a rare basis and should include an unmistakable connection to broader regional/international issues.
 In general, writers should avoid using the first or second person voice in articles wherever possible.